EpsilonSolutions/netscaler-command-reference/docs/appflow/appflow-param/appflow-param.md

 <b>flowRecordInterval</b>
 Interval, in seconds, at which to send flow records to the configured collectors.

+<b>SecurityInsightRecordInterval</b>
+Interval, in seconds, at which to send security insight flow records to the configured collectors.

 <b>udpPmtu</b>
 MTU, in bytes, for IPFIX UDP packets.